-Figures 2.9 and 2.10 show the benchmark numbers from [33] for security categories 1 and 3 for the KEM alternate candidates BIKE, FrodoKEM, HQC, NTRU Prime, and SIKE.
-As with KYBER, NTRU, and Saber (see Figure 2.2), with the exception of SIKE, the total cost for using these schemes on x86\64 processors is dominated by the cost of data transmission.
+Figures 9 and 10 show the benchmark numbers from [34] for security categories 1 and 3 for the KEM alternate candidates BIKE, FrodoKEM, HQC, NTRU Prime, and SIKE.5 As with KYBER, NTRU, and Saber (see Figure 2), with the exception of SIKE, the total cost for using these schemes on x86-64 processors is dominated by the cost of data transmission.
+NTRU Prime's performance is comparable to that of NTRU.
 In general, BIKE and HQC have faster overall performance than either FrodoKEM or SIKE.
 Using a metric of 2000 cycles/byte, SIKE has somewhat better overall performance than FrodoKEM.
-However, for many use cases the cost of data transmission relative to computation will be lower, and FrodoKEM will provide better overall performance.
+However, for many use cases the cost of data transmission relative to computation will be lower, and

-&lt;sup>4According to [59], the NTRU Prime parameter sets ntrulpr857 and sntrup857 may belong in either security category 2 or 3.
+5According to [60], the NTRU Prime parameter sets ntrulpr857 and sntrup857 may belong in either security category 2 or 3.